thedarklord101/demo-repo/README.md

 # Demo
- this is the neew file for the the studyinf the git and dit commands
+ this is the neew file for the the studyinf the git and git commands. and i m going to complete all the work which i have done.